andrewlu000/personal_website/content/music/_index.md

 ![Matriarch Top](/img/matriarch-top.png)
 A collection of writings on all my favorite music of all time, in no particular order.
 Divided by genre for easier organization.
 Hopefully you'll find a tune or two from this list that you will love as much I do.

 Music has without a doubt been the greatest source of inspiration for me throughout all my endeavors in life.
-I count myself lucky to have been born to a generation that had easy access to the internet's music, which has allowed my music tastes to expand as much as possible.
+I count myself lucky to have been born to a generation that had easy access to the internet's music, which has allowed my music tastes to be as expansive as much as possible.

 {{< details "Electronic" >}}